anden3/rsl-lang/README.md

 ### Automatic compilation

-While editing any `.sl` or `.rib` file, simply press the `rsl-lang.compileRIB` hotkey and the scene will be rendered and a PNG file will be created and displayed to the side.
+While editing any `.sl` or `.rib` file, simply press the `rsl-lang.compileRIB` hotkey and the scene will be rendered and the resulting image will be created and displayed to the side of the editor.
+> TODO: Add animation here.

 ### Color support

 All `.sl` files now display a color picker besides any colors defined in the file.
 > TODO: Add animation here.

+### Syntax highlighting

+All `.sl` files now have any functions, keywords, comments, etc... colored according to your active color theme.
+> TODO: Add example image here.

 ## Requirements